reinderien/notto/readme.md

 Negative penalty accrual
 ------------------------

-Up to now, the inner loop that is aggregated by a `min()` required adding a penalty to every skip-to waypoint in the optimised waypoint sequence.
+Up to now, the inner loop that is aggregated by a `min()` required adding a penalty to every skip-from waypoint in the optimised waypoint sequence.
 This expense can be reduced from O(m) to O(1), avoiding `m` mutations (indeed, avoiding mutation of any kind on the optimised waypoint structures): do not accrue positive penalties in the inner loop.
 Instead, assign the current visited waypoint's penalty as a negative cost component rather than a positive cost component.
 All cost ordering - variant and invariant - remains in increasing order; all relative cost distances remain the same as they were; but costs tend to become negative.
-At the end of the outer loop, compensate by adding the total penalty of all waypoints to the cost of the first waypoint.
+At the end of the outer loop, compensate by adding the total penalty of all waypoints to the cost of the final waypoint.

 Norm simplification
 -------------------